Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

 ## Register a new face
 To register a new face image with a given label, follow these steps:

 1. Prepare an input source to register.
-In this example, we use `ImageUtil` APIs to get image buffer.
+In this example, we use [ImageUtil](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Util.ImageUtil.html) APIs to get the image buffer.

    ```csharp
     MediaVisionSource inputSource = null;